CheshireCactus/CYOA/README.md

 ## Goals for Version 1

-a few paragraphs and a simple choice system which results in the finale and a final s=numerical score
+a few paragraphs and a simple choice system which results in the finale and a final numerical score

 ## Libraries / Other Technology Needed